‘Splatoon 2’ Switch Global Testfire Available To Download, But Not Play Yet

 A post to the official Splatoon 2 page on Nintendo’s website confirmed the demo contains four different main weapons, including the new Splat Dualies, which introduces a new Dodge Roll move.
 Remixed versions of the Splat Roller and Splat Charger will also be available.

 Obviously, online multiplayer will be available during the Global Testfire event, but it is not clear yet to what extent local multiplayer will be supported.
-One of the selling points of the Nintendo Switch is the ability to play locally with friend, but there has been no mention of that yet for the testing weekend.
+One of the selling points of the Nintendo Switch is the ability to play locally with friends, but there has been no mention of that yet for the testing weekend.

 Nintendo is taking a slightly different approach for online multiplayer with the Switch, so the Testfire event for Splatoon 2 should prove interesting.
 As previously covered, the new console’s online service launched at no cost.
 This will turn into a subscription-based service later in 2017 with prices somewhere around $17 to $26 a year, significantly less than the premium online subscription services for Xbox LIVE or PlayStation Network.